 Hello friends!
 I’ve been admiring all the beautiful deer head wall decor for some time but just couldn’t bring myself to having a real animal staring at me.
 It’s kinda creepy.
 So, I decided to create my own deer head and add a copper patina to it.
 While at Hobby Lobby and by total accident I spotted this one made from paper mache.
 Lightweight and paintable!
 That was all I needed to grab up this bad boy and add it to my cart.
 And, I used my 40% off coupon.
 SCORE!

 This post contains a few affiliate links to help you find the products I use.
 You are not charged extra to use any of the links, but any income I make will be used for more fun projects!
 To see my full disclaimer, click here.

-A few aisles over, I found this Modern Masters Metal Effects patina.
-I was intrigued.
-How cool would this look be on this deer head?
+A few aisles over from my amazing find, I stumbled across this Modern Masters Metal Effects patina kit.
+Intriguing!
+How cool would this copper patina look on this deer head?
 We will soon know!
 I couldn’t wait to get home and start my new project.

-DIY Wood Pallet Sign
+DIY Wood Pallet Sign Display

 Until the next project… xo, Do